More Stuff About this Stuff

 Neely Cats

-My daughter and son-in-law, Jennifer and Rod Neely, have always had three cats in the family.
-Starting with Noodles about 2002, and continuing through Buster and Stickers in the next two or three years, they found themselves with the Tiger Trio, three cats who were all gray tiger stripe.
+My daughter and son-in-law, Jennifer and Rod Neely, have always had three or four cats in the family.
+Starting with Noodles about 2002, and continuing through Buster (AKA Buster Brown) and Stickers in the next two or three years, they found themselves with the Tiger Trio, three cats who were all gray tiger stripe.
 Stickers arrived unexpectedly, wandering up from the drainage that runs through their property, abandoned and covered with stickers.
 Sausage broke the "color barrier" in 2006.
 Stickers proved to be a rare "snow cat," frolicking in the snow and even burrowing into it.

 Top Back to Animals Page Photo Album List Home